emilwallner/Emil-Wallner-LinkedIn-Resume/README.md

 #### White Label, [Stockholm School of Entrepreneurship](https://www.sses.se/)
 ##### (2011 - 2012) | Stockholm

-A joint program between the Royal Institute of Technology, Stockholm School Of Economics, and Konstfack University College of Arts, Crafts and Design on Venture Creation.
+A joint program for six students between the Royal Institute of Technology, Stockholm School Of Economics, and Konstfack University College of Arts, Crafts and Design on Venture Creation.

 ## Stack